 1.)
 Digital marketing is useless for B2B

-If that were true, we would have gone out of business a decade ago!
+We would have gone out of business a decade ago if that were true!
 Digital marketing definitely works in a business-to-business context.
-It’s strange that we often forget businesses are made up of people too.
+Strangely, we often forget businesses are made up of people too.
 The next pair of eyes that see your pages may very well belong to a business owner or a CEO.
 How you manage digital marketing efforts can affect how potential clients of any size perceive your credibility, your capabilities, and how good of a match you both are.

 What other digital marketing myths do you keep hearing about?
 Comment below!